 Recently, there has been considerable interest in measuring the lifetime incidence of consumption taxes.
 There are two reasons for this interest.
 First, annual income can fluctuate substantially.
-Given people's ability to save and spend accumulated savings, annual income may not be a good measure of an individual's ability to consume in a given year.
-Friedman (1957) formalized this notion in his Permanent Income Hypothesis (PIH), arguing that people make consumption decisions based on an unobservable measure of permanent income.
-If the purpose of a distributional analysis is to group and rank people by a measure of their economic welfare, permanent income is probably a better measure than annual income.
-Fluctuations in annual income tends to make a consumption tax look more regressive than it would be if we measured and ranked people by permanent income.
-Someone with a positive shock to income (e.g., winning the lottery) will appear "rich" and have a low consumption to income ratio (and hence a low consumption tax to income ratio), whereas someone with a negative shock (e.g., experiencing a temporary spell of unemployment) will appear "poor" and have a high consumption tax to income ratio.
+Given people's ability to save and spend out of accumulated savings, annual income may not be a good measure of an individual's ability to consume in a given year.
+Friedman (1957) formalized this notion in his Permanent Income Hypothesis (PIH) arguing that people make consumption decisions based on an unobservable measure of permanent income.
+If the purpose of a distributional analysis is to group and rank people by a measure of their economic welfare, permanent income is probably a better measure than annual income for ranking people.
+Fluctuations in annual income will tend to make a consumption tax look more regressive than it would be if we could measure and rank people by permanent income.
+Someone with a positive shock to income (e.g. winning the lottery) will appear "rich" and have a low consumption to income ratio (and hence a low consumption tax to income ratio) while someone with a negative shock (e.g. experiencing a temporary spell of unemployment) will appear "poor" and have a high consumption to income ratio.